waiwera/credo/credo/refactorNotes/AY_notes_refactor_credo.md

 - ???
 Should I let ModelRun generate ModelResult directly? eg. mResult = mRun.makeResult() ???

+*???* I am still not 100% sure if it's best to let ModelRun object to create ModelResult.
+This almost implies that it's not JobRunner that generates modelresult.
+In a way, a modelresult depends on the modelrun object, BUT it's generated as an product of JobRunner.

 ### ModelRun

 A ModelRun should have the following interfaces: